Christoph33one/viks-bakery/README.md

 ---

 ### Cake competition
-The competition section, I decied to keep it with the landing page.
-I wanted bring more colour to this part of the page, so by adding pictures with bright and vibrant colours it adds a good amount of colour.
-I added some text under the images to give a little more input of what to expecpt from the description above.
+The competition section, I decided to keep it with the landing page.
+I wanted to bring more colour to this part of the page, so by adding pictures with bright and vibrant colours it adds a good amount of colour.
+I added some text under the images to give a little more input of what to expect from the description above.

 ![](assets/Competition%20section.png)